pixie-io/docs.px.dev/content/en/tutorials/pixie-101/infra-health.md

 3. Click on the drop down arrow by the `groupby` argument at the top and select "pod".
 The graphs will update to display the information grouped by pod instead of node.

-> The `px/node` script contains a list of the pods on the node in the top left "Pods" table.
+> The `px/node` script contains a list of the pods on the node in the top left **Pods** table.

 ## Resource Usage by Pod

-4. Click on the name of a pod in top left "Pods" table.
+4. Click on the name of a pod in top left **Pods** table.
 This takes you to the `px/pod` script.
 This script may take a few seconds to execute.

 > The `px/pod` shows an overview of the specified pod, including high-level HTTP application metrics, and resource usage.
 It also lists containers on the pod, all live processes, inbound HTTP traffic, and more.